 Your lived experience on the ground tells us whether our policies, training, and other initiative are working.

-If you have any comments or concerns please email the Club’s Safety Officer at safety@calgarylawnbowlingclub.ca
+If you have any comments or concerns please email the Club’s Safe Sport Officer (SSO) at safety@calgarylawnbowlingclub.ca

 Enhanced Resources